shrewdacumen/shortly-app-by-sungwook/README.md

   the file name: `shortly demo by sungwook.mov`
-  I forgot to demonstrate when the user enters the same url again. for example, the user entered "sungw.net"  and then the app got a short code for it. when the user enters again "sungw.net"  and then it won't access the SHRTCODE end point but
+  I forgot to demonstrate when the user enters the same url again. for example, the user entered "sungw.net"  and then the app got a short code for it. when the user enters again "sungw.net"  and then it won't access the SHRTCODE endpoint but
     give off an error message on the overlay of text field "It is a duplicate".